Belemz1/SQL-Movies-1915-2023-cleaning/README.md

 ![](7.0.png)

 ## CONCLUSION
 In cleaning the movie set data, string functions like **ISNULL**, **REPLACE** AND **LEN** functions were used to remove brackets and quotation, replace null values and also get count of strings.
 Using Azure data studio, i was able to export the result of my query as CSV directly from the *RESULT* console.
+The end result of the data cleaning, returned 6,480 rows of complete, unique, consistent, relevant and accurate data set for further analysis in Power BI.